 - The usual tour of the office and its amenities.

-- Explains how their performance will be measured – the specifics prioritized.
+- Explain how their performance will be measured – the specifics prioritized.
+Such as utilization on billable projects, sales quota for services and products, winning proposals, project completion on budget and time.

 - Establish the communication rules between the employee and new hire – for example, use email? meetings? face to face?
 Explain how you prefer to communicate.

-- Help employee understand company culture and politics – makes employ mindful of landmines.
+- Help employee understand company culture and politics – makes employee mindful of landmines.

-- Assigns a great mentor (Has people and technical skills and knowledge of environment and how to get things done) to help the new employee be successful.
+- Assigns a great mentor (Has people, technical skills, knowledge of environment and how to get things done) to help the new employee be successful.

 Have feedback or stories to share?
 You can reach me at firstname.lastname@example.org